blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_intro.md

 voter turnout varies widely among demographic groups.
 Younger voters and voters of color tend to vote for Democrats, but smaller fractions of those voters cast a vote in most elections.
-Similarly, White voters without a college degree, who are more likely to vote for Republicans, are less likely to vote than White voters with a college degree.
+Similarly, white voters without a college degree, who are more likely to vote for Republicans, are less likely to vote than White voters with a college degree.